mjain72/brainwave/README.md

+Detection and visualization of brainwaves using Python, D3 and Bootstrap

 This code allows you to use TGAM Brainwave sensor and visualize the data using python and D3.

 To execute the python code use the following command: